 On a typical day, Paramount employees 2500-6000 people and the bustling lot is truly a city within a city.
 Even on the most typical days, it has been said that other entities also inhabit this movie making lot.
 The stories and legends of ghosts are as much a part of history as the films created here.

 An unknown ghost is said to roam the catwalk above Studio 5, as well as stories of odd footsteps and strange mists being present.
-Night watchmen refuse to walk down New York Street, a real life mock up of New York City streets for fear of seeing a strange man run right threw the walls, crossing over into Hollywood Forever Cemetery.
+Night watchmen refuse to walk down New York Street, a real-life mock-up of New York City streets for fear of seeing a strange man run right through the walls, crossing over into Hollywood Forever Cemetery.

 Hollywood Roosevelt Hotel